-RECOMMENDED: Full High Line in NYC guide
+RECOMMENDED: Full guide to the High Line in NYC

-Things to do near the High Line
+Best things to do near the High Line in NYC

-It's pretty much impossible to get bored at this recreational complex, which has served the needs of sporty New Yorkers for more than 15 years.
+It's pretty impossible to get bored at this recreational complex, which has served the needs of sporty New Yorkers for more than 15 years.
 Warm weather brings out the golf fanatics, who can thwack balls until midnight every day ($25 for 90 balls; off peak $25 for 147 balls).
 But if that's not your thing, there are plenty of other athletic options—including batting cages, rock-climbing walls and bowling—to keep you entertained.

 The shows at this club—located right underneath the High Line (hence the name) span burlesque performers, lit readings and musical acts.
 (Steve Martin recently brought his ukulele stylings to the club.)
 The venue also offers a full menu (and some shows do require a $10 food or drink purchase if you want to snag a table).

 This strip of waterfront park stretches from Battery Park to 59th Street, allowing you to walk, bike or skate while looking at the Hudson River and New Jersey.
 There are flowers, benches, piers and lots of programs—including youth sports and kayak rides in the river.